nikhil01809/MedEase/README.md

 # MedEase
-There are two branches see Final code branch for final code
+There are two branches see final-code branch for final code